DrPaulBrewer/decorated-google-drive/README.md

     findAll('root', 'kittens'png').then(({files})=>{...});

-To find zero, one, or more trashed file named `severedhead.png` in any trashed folder in the Drive:
+To find zero, one, or more trashed file named `severedhead.png` in the Drive:

 	const findTrash = data.x.searcher({trashed: true});
     findTrash(null, 'severedHead.png').then(({files})=>{...});